alihamza-12/react_basis/README.md

 - **Forms**: React Hook Form with Zod validation
 - **Routing**: Nested routes with React Router DOM
 - **State Management**: Zustand for todos, Redux for user data

+### Custom Hooks

+- **useValidUser**: A custom hook for user validation, handling email and password checks, and authentication logic.
+Located in `src/Hook/useValidUser.js`, it provides state management for login forms and integrates with navigation and localStorage for authentication persistence.

+### Utilities

+- **authenticationUser.js**: Contains mock user data for authentication purposes.
+Includes user objects with id, name, email, password, role, age, phone, and address details.
+Used for simulating user login without a real backend.
+- **constants.js**: Defines application constants, including regex patterns for email and password validation (e.g., EMAIL_VALID and PASS_WORD_VALID).
+These are used across components for consistent validation rules.

 ## Technologies Used